 GAFIS Secretaries: One of the two secretaries must attend all GAFIS meetings, record the minutes and send them to the GAFIS membership.
 They are also in charge of collecting minutes from other representatives (IIC, DEPT, FGSC, TAA) and e-mailing them to the membership.
 (There are two in the event that one person cannot attend.)

-French Instructional Committee Representatives: Work as liaison between French graduate students and the French Faculty.
-Particiate in French Graduate Studies Committee meetings.
+French Instructional Committee (FIC) Representatives: Work as liaison between French graduate students and the French Faculty.
+Participate in French Graduate Studies Committee meetings.
 After each meeting, they write minutes to be communicated to French Graduate Students and submit them to the Secretaries.

-Prospective Student Liaisons: Assist the graduate coordinator in organizing visits for prospective students.
+Outreach and Prospective Student Liaisons: Participate in all Outreach Committee meetings.
+Represent the GAFIS membership while there and record minutes from these meetings.
+Report back to the GAFIS membership at the monthly GAFIS meetings.
+Maintain the bulletin boards located on the 6th floor.
+Assist the graduate coordinator in organizing visits for prospective students.
 Help prospective students get in touch with other students from the Department who share their interests.

 TAA Stewards: The TAA Stewards attend all TAA General Membership Meetings as well as Stewards’ Meetings.
 They keep the GAFIS membership informed of contract negotiations and answer questons regarding contract terms.
 If any graduate student has a question regarding healthcare, working conditions, hours or dues, see the Stewards.